MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:NotificationDisabled
 ```

 In the learner's view, the portal provides a [Notification icon](../learner-experience/web-app.md#step-8-view-notifications) which notifies the learner of any new course being assigned to the learner.
-The administrators have the flexibility to disable this features depending upon the scenario.
+You have the flexibility to disable this features depending upon the scenario.

 By default, this feature is **Disabled** with value as **False** so that learners gets notifications in real-time.